Hurricane Idalia

 Disaster Declaration

-Governor Brian Kemp has announced 25 additional Georgia counties affected by Hurricane Idalia are now eligible to apply for disaster assistance.
-The disaster declaration now covers Appling, Atkinson, Bacon, Berrien, Brantley, Brooks, Bullock, Camden, Candler, Charlton, Clinch, Coffee, Colquitt, Echols, Emanuel, Jeff Davis, Jenkins, Lanier, Pierce, Screven, Tattnall, Thomas, Tift, Ware, and Wayne Counties for Public Assistance.
+Governor Brian Kemp has announced several additional Georgia counties affected by Hurricane Idalia are now eligible to apply for disaster assistance.
+The disaster declaration has been amended to include Berrien and Brooks Counties for Individual Assistance, and Burke, Montgomery, Toombs and Treutlen Counties for Public Assistance.

-FEMA has opened Disaster Recovery Centers (DRC) to serve Hurricane Idalia survivors from Cook, Glynn, and Lowndes counties.
-DRCs are dedicated, accessible and established locations, where specialists from FEMA’s Individual Assistance program can help survivors face-to-face.
+Disaster Recovery Centers are dedicated, accessible and established locations, where specialists from FEMA’s Individual Assistance program can help survivors face-to-face.
 Highly trained specialists assist survivors through the recovery process, explaining the types of assistance available from FEMA, such as housing and other needs assistance.
-The deadline to apply for assistance is November 6, 2023.
+The deadline to apply for assistance was November 6, 2023.

 Business Recovery Centers

 The U.S. Small Business Administration (SBA) is offering low-interest disaster loans to businesses and residents in Georgia who received damages from Hurricane Idalia.
-Cook, Glynn, and Lowndes counties are eligible to apply for both Physical and Economic Injury Disaster Loans, while small businesses and most private nonprofit organizations in Berrien, Brantley, Brooks, Camden, Colquitt, Echols, Lanier, McIntosh, Tift, and Wayne counites are eligible to apply only for SBA Economic Injury Disaster Loans (EIDLs).
+Berrien, Brooks, Cook, Glynn, and Lowndes counties are eligible to apply for both Physical and Economic Injury Disaster Loans, while small businesses and most private nonprofit organizations in Atkinson, Brantley, Camden, Coffee, Colquitt, Echols, Irwin, Lanier, McIntosh, Thomas, Tift, and Wayne counites are eligible to apply only for SBA Economic Injury Disaster Loans (EIDLs).

 Customer Service Representatives at the Center will assist business owners and residents to complete their disaster loan application, accept documents for existing applications, and provide updates on an application’s status.
 The operational schedule for the centers are listed below.